Posted on

 Clean Room Gowning Procedure Step By Step

 Cleanroom gowning procedures, and the extent to which one needs to gown up, differ depending on clean room class and application.
 For example in ISO Class 7 or ISO Class 8 clean rooms, frocks are often acceptable.
 However in ISO Class 5 or ISO Class 6 (or cleaner) clean rooms: coveralls, hoods, gloves, and shoe covers (also known as booties) are required.
-Precaution should be observed to assure that no sterile surfaces contact non-sterile surfaces during gowning, processing, or cleaning.
+Caution should be observed to assure that no sterile surfaces contact non-sterile surfaces during gowning, processing, cleaning or packaging.

 Continue reading “Clean Room Gowning Procedure Step By Step” »